 Swift Nest Box

-This Swift Nest Box has been handcrafted from Redwood Cedar , it's light and durable but also has natural oils to protect against the weather.
+This Swift Nest Box has been handcrafted from high grade PEFC Cedar wood, it's light weight and has natural oils to protect against the weather.

-Ideally placed out of direct sunlight (facing North, NE or NW) at least 4-5 metres off the ground under eaves or on a wall, This swift box can be put in a tree but remember that swift's like a clear unobstructed flight path.
+Ideally placed out of direct sunlight (facing North, NE or NW) at least 4-5 metres off the ground under eaves or on a wall.
+This camera ready swift box can also be put in a tree but remember that swift's like a clear unobstructed flight path.